ST-Balance/ST-Balance/README.md

 To ensure a fair comparison of methods across different domains, we adopt various experimental frameworks for evaluation.

 Traffic Flow:
-* For the PEMS series datasets, we use [BasicTS](https://github.com/GestaltCogTeam/BasicTS) as the baseline framework for experiments (see the PEMS_Covid19 folder).
+* For the PEMS series datasets, we use [BasicTS](https://github.com/GestaltCogTeam/BasicTS) as the baseline framework for experiments (see the PEMS folder).

 Meteorology:
 * We use the original authors' publicly available code [Corrformer](https://github.com/thuml/Corrformer) as the experimental baseline.

 Epidemics:
-* The raw data originates from [CSSE](https://github.com/CSSEGISandData/COVID-19) and is processed within the BasicTS framework (see the PEMS_Covid19 folder).
+* The raw data originates from [CSSE](https://github.com/CSSEGISandData/COVID-19) and is processed within the BasicTS framework (see the Covid19 folder).

 Except for the epidemic dataset, the raw and processed data can be accessed through the links above.
 Additionally, all processed datasets are available at this [link](https://drive.google.com/drive/folders/11xEsQldS-MmVpq8VzIg9HEEhvCUQ7-QV).